-A Waffle Iron is a kitchen tool used to cook waffles with.
+A waffle iron is a kitchen tool used to cook waffles.

 It is a two-sided device that folds so that one side goes over the other, to form and mould the waffles.

-The standard pattern is of the mould impressed in the batter is honeycomb.
+The standard pattern impressed in the batter is honeycomb.

 Then, you pour the batter on one side, then close it by folding the second side on top of it and the batter.

-To stop sticking batter from sticking to the moulds, make sure that the Waffle Iron is clean, then brush oil or use a non-stick spray on it (don’t forget to do both top and bottom.)
+To stop waffle batter from sticking to the moulds, make sure that the waffle iron is clean, then brush oil or use a non-stick spray on it (don’t forget to do both top and bottom.)